 5.2.1 Global, Rule-based Selection

 Global, rule-based selection is implemented using the rules element.
-It contains zero or more rule elements.
+The rules element contains zero or more rule elements.
 Each rule element has a mandatory selector attribute.
 This attribute and all other possible attributes on rule elements are in the empty namespace and used without a prefix.

 If there is more than one rules element in an XML document, the rules from each section are to be processed at the same precedence level.
 The rules sections are to be read in document order, and the ITS rules with them processed sequentially.
 The versions of these rules elements MUST NOT be different.